Luis Niemann

 Patricio Bañados

 Since my wife worked at the Dutch Embassy, she had spoken with the ambassador so that if things got very, very terrible, I could jump over the wall and go to the embassy […].
-He told her: “Don’t tell me more.
-I already know it.
-Maybe Don Patricio will come have a shot of whiskey with me.”
+He said, “Tell me no more.
+I already know.
+Maybe Don Patricio will come and have a drink of whiskey with me.”

 The TV of the NO (1999)